 Since the beginning 2018 artist, Helen Chester, has been working in conjunction with Waterloo Uncovered to produce a series of portraits showing some of the serving personnel and veterans the charity has helped over the last few years.

 These portraits not only seek to show an accurate depiction of the sitter but also include vignettes which tell the story of the sitter, while making reference to the Battle of Waterloo itself.

 Working closely with each person, Helen has gone to great lengths to understand each subject’s personal history and to find out the impact the work of Waterloo Uncovered has had on them and their lives moving forward.
 The process doesn’t end at the initial interview or sitting, the sitter then has to approve of all the images included in their portrait, if they are unhappy with an illustration or it is an incorrect interpretation, it will be removed or changed until it is completed.

 At the beginning of November 2018 Helen showed the series at The Royal Hospital Chelsea at a Waterloo Uncovered fundraising event.

 When finished, this series will include fifteen portraits due to the fantastic response from Waterloo Uncovered volunteers, and will culminate in a series of exhibitions.

-Portrait of Mark
+Portrait of Moos